 A Preference for the North American MarketGM’s global sales have been dropping since 2016, reaching some 6.3 million in 2021.
 This year-over-year eight percent drop was partly due to an overall decline in vehicle sales, accelerated by the global automotive semiconductor shortage.
 However, while overall sales declined, the company’s annual revenue increased.
 GM North America accounted for over 89 percent of GM’s 2021 revenue.
 The United States—where GM is headquartered—was the largest market for the automaker.
 Over 15 percent of the U.S. market were vehicles sold by one of the company’s brands, making it the best-selling automotive manufacturer in the country.

 The Chevrolet Silverado was also one of the best-selling light trucks in the U.S. Light trucks have been steadily gaining popularity in the country, and GM has invested in being one of the segments’ leaders.
 The GMC Hummer EV was among the few electric pickup trucks on the market, and a December 2020 survey found it appealed to around 28 percent of consumers—just four percentage points behind Tesla.
 The Chevrolet Bolt was also among the best-selling plug-in electric cars in the United States in 2021, ensuring GM’s relevance in the booming U.S. electric vehicle market.

-Factors Linked to a High U.S. Consumer SatisfactionBuick was perceived by vehicle owners as the fourth most reliable car brand in the U.S. as of November 2020, above the manufacturer’s best-selling brand Chevrolet and two of its main competitors: Ford and Honda.
+Factors Linked to a High U.S. Consumer SatisfactionBuick was perceived by vehicle owners as the fifth most reliable car brand in the U.S. as of November 2021, above the manufacturer’s best-selling brand Chevrolet and two of its main competitors: Ford and Honda.
 Customer satisfaction in 2021 was also within the industry average for the company’s brands.
-GMC’s index score was on par with the average of 78, while Buick and Cadillac both scored one point below the standard.
+Buick’s index score was on par with the industry average of 77, while Chevrolet and Cadillac both scored above the standard.